Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Fix: On multisite, root/main site cookies get different prefix, to prevent browser from getting confused about cookies on root and subpaths.
 * Fix: Monsterinsights integration causing two pageviews
 * Fix: Restore ajax loaded content blocker option, which was not following the setting's input
 * Improvement: reset padding bottom for iframes during blocked status where responsiveness is handled with a padding-bottom 56%.
 * Improvement: Detect Google Maps integration, and show notice about possible solution
 * Improvement: Disable ACF integration when any of the other Google Maps integrations is detected
+* Improvement: reset padding bottom for iframes during blocked status where responsiveness is handled with a padding-bottom 56%.
+* Improvement: Detect Google Maps integration, and show notice about possible solution
+* Improvement: Disable ACF integration when any of the other Google Maps integrations is detected